• Menu

 What to ask your barber

-Ask for a short fade for about half of your side hair that will subtly transition to a square stripe of longer hair which you can style in a Mohawk,.
+Ask for a short fade for about half of your side hair that will subtly transition to a square stripe of longer hair which you can style in a Mohawk.

-34. Disconnected Undercut
+34. Disconnected Undercut Hairstyles for Men

 Source